Privacy

 |---|---|

-| Data controller | Baki Bektaş — design@baki.io — Berlin, Germany. |
+| Data controller (Art.
+13(1)(a)) | Baki Bektaş — Wasserwerkstraße 20, 13589 Berlin, Germany.
+Privacy contact: design@baki.io. |

-| Data Protection Officer | None appointed; thresholds in Art.
+| Data Protection Officer (Art.
+13(1)(b)) | None appointed; thresholds in Art.
 37 GDPR / §38 BDSG not met.
 Privacy contact: design@baki.io. |

-| Legal basis - Tier Essential | Art.
-6(1)(f) GDPR — legitimate interest: the site cannot function without session identifiers and viewport dimensions. |
+| Legal basis — Tier Essential (Art.
+13(1)(c)) | Art.
+6(1)(f) GDPR — legitimate interest: the site cannot function without session identifiers and viewport dimensions.
+Storage on the device additionally exempted under TTDSG §25(2) Nr.
+2 (strictly necessary). |

-| Legal basis - Tier A/B (Engagement) | Art.
+| Legal basis — Tier A/B (Engagement) | Art.
 6(1)(a) GDPR — consent.
 Stored entirely client-side; never transmitted.
+Storage on the device requires TTDSG §25(1) consent.
 Revocable per tier on /system/your-presence. |

 | Legal basis — Tier C (Traffic) | Art.
 6(1)(a) GDPR — consent.
 Opt-in.
 K-anonymized server-side aggregates. |

-| Legal basis - Plausible analytics | Art.
+| Legal basis — Plausible analytics | Art.
 6(1)(f) GDPR — legitimate interest.
-Cookieless, aggregate, no cross-site identifier. |
+Cookieless, aggregate, no cross-site identifier; does not set or read information on the terminal device beyond what is strictly necessary, so TTDSG §25(2) Nr.
+2 applies. |

 | Legal basis — Drop submissions | Art.
 6(1)(b) GDPR (contract — “publish my comment”) combined with Art.
 6(1)(a) (consent at the act of submission). |

-| Legal basis - Server access logs | Art.
-6(1)(f) GDPR — legitimate interest in network and information security. |
+| Legal basis — Server / edge access logs | Art.
+6(1)(f) GDPR — legitimate interest in network and information security (Recital 49). |

 | Retention — Engagement (Tier A/B) | Until you clear browser storage or click Forget on /system/your-presence. |